tariqajyusuf/system-setup/README.md

 - Create template for submoduling private settings like domain specific apps.
 - Add Windows support.
 - Allow configration of modules based on context.
+- Actually use sudo in script so you don't have to run the script as sudo to begin with.